 What fuels you outside your plate?

 Maybe a glass of water, writing it on a piece of paper and speaking with a friend didn’t fill in the emotional void.
 Now is a good time to ask yourself “What fuels me outside my plate?”
 What do you know you should be doing that you’re not already doing?
 Is it love?
 Even just a hug from your partner.
 Think about what makes you happy and feeds your mind and soul.
 Is it spending time in nature?
 Meditating?
 Reading a book?
 Watching a movie?
+What are you truly hungry for?
+Again, when you’re mentally full and well nourished it’s kind of hard to binge eat.
 You know yourself better than anyone else.
 Do what makes you happy.
-Instead of asking yourself how do I stop binge eating, as yourself more important question, like the ones I shared above.
+Instead of asking yourself how do I stop binge eating, ask yourself more important questions, like the ones I shared above.
 There’s as reason for everything that we do.
 There’s a reason you’re binge eating, as well as a reason you want to stop binge eating.
 Find out what that reason is, and it’ll be much easier to stop binge eating.

 Your body is an awesome bio-computer.
 If you give it the right fuel it will “run” forever.
 Same thing applies to your soul.
 If you feed/ fuel your mind and soul with good “food” they’ll run forever as well.
 But just like a car if you give it the wrong fuel, it won’t take long till it starts to break down.